finos/legend-studio/packages/legend-application-repl-deployment/README.md

   yarn dev:repl
 ```

-After setting up, visit http://localhost:9005/repl/grid and the application should be up and running.
+Visit http://localhost:9005/repl/grid and the application should be up and running.